liuchengxu/vim-which-key/README.md

 let g:which_key_map['_'] = { 'name': 'which_key_ignore' }
 ```

+If you want to hide all mappings outside of the elements of the description dictionary, use: `let g:which_key_ignore_outside_mappings = 1`.

 #### Example

 You can configure a Dict for each prefix so that the display is more readable.